jeanverster/react-native-styled-toast/README.md

 return <Button onPress={() => toast({ message: 'Check me out!', ...config })} />
 ```

-If you aren't able to make use of hooks for whatever reason, you can still use the provided ToastContext.Consumer
+If you aren't able to make use of hooks for whatever reason, you can still use the provided ToastContext.Consumer to fire off a toast.

 ```jsx
 import { ToastContext } from 'react-native-styled-toast'